uchenna-j-edeh/slate/source/index.html.md

 title: API Reference

 language_tabs: # must be one of https://git.io/vQNgJ
-  - shell
-  - ruby
+  - shell: cURL
-  - python
+  - ruby: Ruby
-  - javascript
+  - php: PHP

 toc_footers:
   - <a href='#'>Sign Up for a Developer Key</a>
+  - <a href='https://github.com/acme'>Client libraries</a>
   - <a href='https://github.com/tripit/slate'>Documentation Powered by Slate</a>

 includes:
+  - artists
   - errors

 search: true